 Go to the list of seismic processes.
+Go to SIOSEIS introduction.

 This example is how to read an SEG-Y disk file where the shot